grreuze/Utils/README.md

 ##  > FollowTarget
 Super simple script binding an object to another one.
 Better than parenting in some cases, worse in others.

+##  > LocalTrailRenderer
+A Trail Renderer that works in local space.

 ##  > SceneFeild
 Serializable unity scene files class, to allow them being drag'n'dropped in the inspector.